osrf/vrx-docker/README.md

 Then, continue to the [post-install instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/) and complete the __Manage Docker as a non-root user__ section to avoid having to run the commands on this page using `sudo`.

-### Setting up vrx_gazebo
+### Setting up vrx\_gazebo

 `vrx_gazebo` must be setup on your machine to run these scripts.
 If you do not already how it set up on your machine, you can follow the [VRX System Setup Tutorial](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupInstall).
-Make sure it is sourced.
+Make sure it is sourced so that you can run launch files from vrx\_gazebo.

 ### Adding VRX team files